tindyc/crypto_course/README.md

 - [Amazon](https://amazon.co.uk/) for the books
 - [Ledger](https://www.ledger.com/) for the merchandise

-All blog posts were taken on her official website:
+All blog posts were taken from :
 - [Cointelegraph](https://cointelegraph.com/)